 827 West Franklin Street, Rm 302

-Deirdre Condit is an Associate Professor and Chair of Political Science in the College of Humanities and Sciences at VCU.
-She received her Bachelor’s degree from her hometown university, Idaho State; completed 76 graduate hours in Political Science at Portland State University; and then went on to complete her MA and PhD in Political Science from Rutgers University in New Brunswick, NJ.
+Deirdre Condit is an associate professor of political science in the College of Humanities and Sciences at VCU.
+She received her bachelor’s degree from her hometown university, Idaho State; completed 76 graduate hours in Political Science at Portland State University; and then went on to complete her MA and PhD in Political Science from Rutgers University in New Brunswick, NJ.

 As a feminist political theorist, her research interests engage work in the areas of women and politics, the politics of reproductive and genetic technologies, maternal political theory, sex and gender identity, and the nexus between complexity theory and trans-corporeality.
 Her interdisciplinary interests span and integrate studies in political theory, feminist theory, law, and public policy.
 She has recently joined the national academic conversation concerning online education with a recently published e-book chapter titled “Beyond College in a Can: Teaching with Integrity and the Problem of Online Academia.”
 She is one of five co-editors of the newly developed, Sage journal, Sexuality, Media, and Society.